This course can be tailored to your needs for private, onsite delivery at your location.

 In this Agile Project Management training course you will learn advanced project management skills to help you, the servant leader of your Agile teams, enable your team(s) to deliver what your customers want faster and with better quality than ever before!
 This is an advanced course for those who are already familiar with agile methodologies who wish to take their skills in Project Management for Agile Teams to the next level.
 All of the Agile Project Management practices in this course are documented and cross referenced as part of the course materials — allowing you to continue your study after the course!

-This course meets the requirements for the ICP-APM designation (ICAgile Certified Professional in Agile Project Management).
+This course meets the requirements for the ICP-APM designation (ICAgile Certified Professional in Agile Project and Delivery Management).
 Attendees successfully complete the class will be awarded the ICP-APM certification. *Please note, the eLearning course does not provide attendees with ICAgile certification.